BiomathematicsAndStatisticsScotland/rigsarkivet_r_infopkg/README.md

 # R package for creating statistical information packages to fulfil requirements of Executive Order 128

-This package can construct statistical information packages for submission to the Danish National Archives (Rigsarkivet).
+This UNOFFICIAL package can construct statistical information packages for submission to the Danish National Archives (Rigsarkivet).
 You require a package identifier and metadata files from the Rigsarkivet to do this.

+This package is NOT ENDORSED BY THE RIGSARKIVET.
+However, it may be helpful.

 ## Installation